Oluusman1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Dispay the contents list of your current directory in a long format
+script that changes the working directory to the previous one